 Jake holds a B.A. in Ethnomusicology from Hamilton College.
 Based in Rhode Island, he has toured Scandinavia, Australia and New Zealand.
 His new full-length solo album, Spider Tales (Free Dirt Records), released in mid-2020, has been receiving a great deal of media attention, including reviews and/or feature stories on NPR, No Depression andThe Guardian.

-Jake will be participating in the Thursday morning panel discussion, performing in the Saturday evening concert, and leading fiddle and banjo workshops on Saturday afternoon.
+Jake will perform in the Thursday evening concert, and will teach fiddle and banjo workshops on Sunday.

 Slate Mountain Ramblers